 The directors are divided into three classes, as nearly equal in number as the then total number of directors permits.
 All directors hold office until the next annual meeting of shareholders at which their respective class of directors is re-elected and until their successors have been duly elected and qualified.
 Officers are elected by and serve at the discretion of the board of directors.
-Class A directors were reelected at our 2017 annual general meeting of shareholders and shall face reelection every three years thereafter.
-Class B directors shall face re-election at our 2018 annual general meeting of shareholders and every three years thereafter.
+Class A directors shall face re-election at our 2020 annual general meeting of shareholders and shall face reelection every three years thereafter.
+Class B directors shall face re-election at our 2021 annual general meeting of shareholders and every three years thereafter.
 Class C directors shall face re-election at our 2019 annual general meeting of shareholders and every three years thereafter.